-Libyan security situation "very, very challenging" - Rodriguez*
+(KUNA) -- The security situation in Libya is "very, very challenging"

 The expansion of al-Qaida, its adherents and affiliates includes Ansar al-Sharia in Benghazi and Derna, Rodriguez said during a Defense Department briefing on Africa.